woman in between plants

 Providing vulnerable communities training in sustainable development

 Transforming the Future is a project which aims to generate a positive impact on vulnerable communities near tourist destinations across Latin America.
 Through a collaboration between Responsible Tourism Institute, Fundación Plan21, Universal Assistance, and the Z Zurich Foundation, this social program aims to develop sustainable tourism opportunities linked to the promotion of local culture and heritage, also helping communities in Argentina, Brazil, Chile, Colombia and Mexico build stronger competencies to attain financial growth.
+In 2023, Transforming the Future won first place in the Best Sustainable Tourism category at the Tourism Innovation Summit in Seville, Spain.

 Watch this video to learn more about the project and its impact.